fly-lang/fly/llvm/docs/AliasAnalysis.rst

 starting address and size, and function calls are represented as the actual ``call`` or ``invoke`` instructions that performs the call.
-The ``AliasAnalysis`` interface also exposes some helper methods which allow you to get mod/ref information for arbitrary instructions.
+The ``AliasAnalysis`` interface also exposes some helper methods which allow you to getValue mod/ref information for arbitrary instructions.

 All ``AliasAnalysis`` interfaces require that in queries involving multiple values, values which are not :ref:`constants <constants>` are all